larrywright/larrywright.me/site/content/post/book-review-beginning-ruby-from-novice-to-professional.md

 Professional](http://www.amazon.com/gp/product/1590597664?ie=UTF8&tag=approachingno-20&linkCode=xm2&camp=1789&creativeASIN=1590597664)
 is the book to buy.

-<i>Disclaimer: I received a free copy of this book from the publisher in
-exchange for a review.
-There were no conditions other than that, but in the interest of full disclosure, now you know.</i>
+_Disclaimer: I received a free copy of this book from the publisher in exchange for a review.
+There were no conditions other than that, but in the interest of full disclosure, now you know._